Assistant Professor of English

-- Lectured and facilitated discussion on Milan Kundera’s novel The Unbearable Lightness of Being at Heath Village sponsored by the Northwest New Jersey Regional Women’s Center, Centenary College, as a service to the community, 2010.
+- Lectured and facilitated discussion on Milan Kundera’s novel The Unbearable Lightness of Being at Heath Village sponsored by the Northwest New Jersey Regional Women’s Center, Centenary University, as a service to the community, 2010.

 - Middlebury Studies in Russian Language and Literature.
 NewYork: Peter Lang Publishing, 2009 2010 Author of article “The Problem of the Marginal Self in Gombrowicz’s Novels” in the anthology Gombrowicz Nas Wspulcesny published by Wydawnictwo Literackie (in the Polish language) in Krakow, Poland.1.

 - 2009 author of articles “Living on the Margins and Loving It: Gombrowicz and Exile” and “Kundera’s Reception in the West” published in the anthology Literature in Exile of East and Central Europe” edited by Agnieszka Gutthy.